Preparing tomorrow’s advocates to defend our natural heritage

 For many Earthrise students, the skills and confidence they develop in the course of the year enables them to make an immediate impact for their clients as a new lawyer.
 Please see our Alumni Accomplishments for information on what our alumni are doing now.

 Earthrise welcomes Lewis & Clark rising 2L and 3L law students to apply to join our clinical training program.
-The application period for the 2013/2014 school year will open soon and close on Monday, May 20.
-Please click here for the application form and instructions!
+The application period for the 2013/2014 school year has closed.
+Please check back in early spring 2014 for the next application period.

 Tomorrow’s Advocates Program